 We’re building the Bible study guide we wished existed — one that takes Scripture seriously, takes your real life seriously, and refuses to choose between depth and warmth.

-We think there’s a better way.
 Read carefully.
 Read in context.
 Read with Jesus and His Kingdom at the center.
-And let what you read actually shape who you’re becoming.
-That’s the goal — not winning arguments, not mastering Scripture, but learning to live with God.
+Let what you read actually shape who you are becoming.
+The goal is not winning arguments or mastering Scripture, but learning to live with God.

 Ask Seek Abide is informed by historic Christian theology, biblical scholarship, and the spiritual formation tradition — including thinkers like Dallas Willard, who taught that following Jesus is best understood as becoming His apprentice.
 We borrow that posture: humble, curious, and oriented toward life.